Zoidt/E8.2-Array-List/README.md

 ![Array List](./images/Array-List-1.png)

-Not an array in site!
-This is not to say that arrays are bad, it's simply another way to think of data structures.

 To implement the list API in a comparable way to the LinkedList we should not run out of cells to put data, i.e.: there is no "capacity".
 Unless we do something, we will eventually run out of space in our array:

 ![Array List 2](./images/Array-List-2.png)